 - The manufacturer’s failure to warn of hidden dangers.

-When these products cause injuries, consumers need an experienced defective products attorney who is prepared to take on the company and hold it responsible for the damage it caused.
+When products cause injuries, consumers need an experienced defective products attorney who is prepared to take on the company and hold it responsible for the damage it caused.
 At Gautreaux Law, we have extensive experience with such product liability cases in Georgia and throughout the Southeast.

 How do I Know if I Have a Product Liability Case?